opsit-io/opsit-explang-docs/docs/explang-lisp.md

 ### The `list` function

-To create a list with use `list` function:
+To create a list  use the `list` function:

 ```lisp
 > (list 1 (+ 2 3) "foo" 'b)

 => [1, 5, foo, b]
 ```

 ### Defining Functions